bubblymaps/bubblymaps/README.md

 docker compose build
 ```

-2. Edit `docker-compose.yml` with your environment variables
+2. Edit `docker-compose.yml` with your environment variables.
 3. Start using docker:

 ```bash
 docker compose up -d
 ```

+Access your instance at ``http://localhost:3000``.

+## Docs

+See https://docs.bubblymaps.org for API references.

 ## Security